Easy Sesame Teriyaki Chicken Bowls

 - Meanwhile, mix teriyaki sauce ingredients together, and whisk in a medium bowl.
 Set aside

-- Remove chicken and veggies from oven, and stir to combine, then pour teriyaki sauce over the top.
+- Remove chicken and veggies from oven, and stir to combine, adding in the more tender veggies, then pour teriyaki sauce over the top.

 - Return to the oven and bake for another 15 minutes. **